datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 B is correct because there is no need to export; you can use the existing YouTube data source.
 Country Code is a dimension because it's a string and should be displayed as such, that is, showing all countries, insted of filtering.
 A is not correct because you cannot produce a summazized report that meets you business requirements using the options listed.
 C and D are not correct because you do not need to export data from YouTube to Cloud Storage, you can simply use the exising YouTube data source.

+True or false: Cloud Storage is well suited to providing the root file system of a Linux virtual machine

+1. X False
+2. True

+> A is correct.
+Cloud Storage is object storage rather than file storage.
+Compute Engine virtual machines use Persistent Disk storage to contain their file systems.

+Your Cloud Storage objects live in buckets.
+Which of these characterisctics do you define on a per-bucket basis?

+1. An encryptino-at-rest setting
+2. X A geographic location
+3. X A default storage class
+4. X A globally-unique name
+5. A default file type for the objects in the bucket

+Why would a customer consider the Coldline storage class ?

+1. To use the Coldline Storage API
+2. To save money on sotring frequently accessed data
+3. To improve security
+4. X To save money on storing infrequently accessed data

+> D is correct.
+Data stored in Coldline is billed at a low monthly storage rate, although a fee is assessed on retrievals.